BULL RUN, VA

 turnpike, followed by the divisions of Brig.-Gens.
 King and

 Reynolds.
-The division of Brig.-Gen. Ricketts will pursue the
+The division of Brig.-Gen. Ricketts will pursue

 Haymarket road, followed by the corps of Maj.-Gen.